 Working Paper

-Abstract: We argue that, through its effect on aggregate demand and country risk premia, sovereign debt restructuring can adversely affect the private sector's access to foreign capital markets.
-Using fixed effect analysis, we estimate that sovereign debt rescheduling episodes are indeed systematically accompanied by a decline in foreign credit to emerging market private firms, both during debt renegotiations and for over two years after the agreements are reached.
-This decline is large (over 20%), statistically significant, and robust when we control for a host of fundamentals.
-We find that this effect is different for financial sector firms, for exporters, and for nonfinancial firms in the non-exporting sector.
-We also find that the effect depends on the type of debt rescheduling agreement.
+Abstract: We use micro–level data to analyze emerging markets’ private sector access to international debt markets during sovereign debt crises.
+Using fixed effect analysis, we find that these crises are systematically accompanied by a decline in foreign credit domestic private firms, both during debt renegotiations and for over two years after the restructuring agreements are reached.
+This decline is large (over 20 percent), statistically significant, and robust when we control for a host of fundamentals.
+We find that this effect is concentrated in the non-financial sector and is different for exporters and for firms in the non–exporting sector.
+We also find that the magnitude of the effect depends on the type of debt restructuring agreement.

 Access Documents